madCode/madCode.github.io/_posts/2020-09-10-im-thinking-of-ending-things.markdown

 - Aw, it's the slippers
 - Yeah, I think she's the one with Alzheimer's

-## 5. Your previous narrative is smashed with a hammer.
-It's too late for this to be met with intrigue and reorientation.
+### 5. Your narrative is destroyed.
+It's too late for intrigue and reorientation.
 Instead, it's met with...
 - Okay, maybe not.
 - I'm just gonna let this movie flow over me
 - If he ends this movie like [_Synecdoche, New York_](https://en.wikipedia.org/wiki/Synecdoche,_New_York), I'm gonna laugh